Devi (1970 film)

-Devi is a 1970 film directed by V. Madhusudan Rao.
+Devi is a 1970 film directed by V. Madhusudhana Rao.
+It stars Nutan, Sanjeev Kumar in the lead roles.
+The music of the film was composed by Laxmikant-Pyarelal.

 Film poster

 The film posters show different themes of the film as was often done with posters.
 The First shows the dutiful mother and wife caring for her child.
 The second shows the man smoking while leering at a dancing girl.